darka/darka-blog-src/content/posts/generating-png-in-python.md

  * 1-byte filter method
  * 1-byte interlace method

-We can ignore the compression method, filter method and interlace method for now, and set them to 0.
+For simplicity, we can ignore the compression method, filter method and interlace method, and set them to 0.
-Let's define a function that generates the data for this chunk.
+As for the rest, let's define a function that generates the data for this chunk.

 {{< highlight python >}}
 def make_ihdr(width: int, height: int, bit_depth: int, color_type: int) -> bytes:
     return struct.pack('>2I5B', width, height, bit_depth, color_type, 0, 0, 0)
 {{< /highlight >}}

-Here we used `struct.pack` again to pack the data into a byte string.
+Here we used `struct.pack` again to pack the data into a byte string (namely as per the IHDR spec, we write 2 unsigned integers and 5 bytes).

-The width and the height are just the dimensions of the image.
-Bit depth refers to the number of bits used to represent each channel (not pixel).
-In our case, each value in an RGB triple is represented by 1 byte (0-255), so the bit depth is 8.
-Colour type describes the colour model of the image.
-An image defined by RGB triples with no alpha channel has [colour type 2.][colour types]

-# The Data Chunk
+# The Data Chunk (IDAT)

+After the image header comes the main data chunk.
+We'll write a function that coverts our image format to something we can output as part of this chunk.

-We decided to represent the pixel data as a list of pixel lists, where each pixel is an RGB triple.
-We now need to encode the data into scanlines.
+We are representing pixel data as a list of pixel lists, where each pixel itself is an RGB triple.
+We now need to encode this data into scanlines.
+A scanline is just a continuous row of bytes where every byte holds a colour value from our RGB triples.
 Every scanline begins with a filter type byte.
 We are not doing any fancy filtering here so we will use 0 as filter type.

-The function to encode the data will look like this:
+The function to encode the data will then look like this:

 {{< highlight python >}}
 def encode_data(img: Image) -> List[int]: